 Who’s going to pay for the injuries sustained by the driver and passengers in the self-driving car?
 Who will be liable and who is going to pay the medical bills, lost wages and pain and suffering after a self-driving car accident?
 The Courts have yet to see a case of this nature, but it is our suspicion there would be multiple parties responsible for the accident and subsequent injuries.

 One possible responsible party would be the manufacturer of the self-driving car.
 Or the developer or the manufacturer of the software that operates the vehicle.
 Or maybe the distributor of the vehicle.
-There are countless options when it comes to liability, and that is why an attorney can be helpful in pursuing a claim for injuries caused in a self-driving car accident.
+There are countless options when it comes to liability, and that is why a Baltimore personal injury lawyer can be helpful in pursuing a claim for injuries caused in a self-driving car accident.

 Self-Driving Car Accident Attorneys